About the Trail Running Association

 What about the website?

 The TRA maintains this website to provide TRA news and information about races.
-Forms for Permit Applications, joining the TRA, entering the Thames Ring 250, Ridgeway Challenge and Trail of Herts can be downloaded.
+Forms for Permit Applications, joining the TRA, entering the Thames Ring 250 and the Ridgeway Challenge can be downloaded.